Ashbourne conveyancing FAQs

 Conveyancing fees can be broken down into legal fees and disbursements.

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) and land charges.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Your conveyancing fees for buying or selling a house in Ashbourne are fixed, so what you pay is exactly what you see in your quote.